Contents

 Use predefined Layouts (rigid layout)

-Prioritize outcome metrics (Lagging indicators), then incrementally derive driver metrics (leading indicators).
-Also include some activity metrics to gave some context
+Prioritize outcome metrics (Lagging indicators), then incrementally derives driver metrics (leading indicators).
+Also include some activity metrics to give some context.

 Equipped with special remarks display if needed